philipwalton/analyticsjs-boilerplate/README.md

 analytics.js boilerplate uses [webpack](https://webpack.js.org/) to compile the source and [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to run it locally.

-To install the dependencies and load the boilerplate in a brower, run the following commands:
+To install the dependencies and load the boilerplate in a browser, run the following commands:

 ```sh
 npm install